SUNCAT-Center/catmap/docs/source/tutorials/creating_a_microkinetic_model.rst

     vm.plot(save='rate.pdf') #draw the plot and save it as "rate.pdf"

-The "save" keyword tells the plotter where to save the plot.
-You can set "save=False" in order to not save the plot.
+The ":code:`save`" keyword tells the plotter where to save the plot.
+You can set ":code:`save=False`" in order to not save the plot.
 The plot() function returns the matplotlib figure object which can be further modified if necessary.
 If we run this script with "python mkm\_job.py" we get the following
 plot:

+.. _CO2rate:

 .. figure:: ../_static/2_rate.png
   :align: center